 If you’re a Disney regular, you’re already covered.
 Annual passes come with parking included.

 If you’re flying in and staying at a Disney hotel, you’re covered too.
 Just add the free Disney Magical Express bus service to your travel plan and you can save the cost of a rental car or ride share, and get dropped off right at the front door of your resort.

 Read More: Here’s everything you need to know about flying into Orlando.

 Read More: Don’t Make This $80 Mistake at Disney World

 If you drive, plan to pay nightly self-parking fees at Disney hotels and off property “Good Neighbor” hotels.
-The cost will be added to your room charges when you check out.
-As of June 2020, standard overnight parking rates at Disney hotels are as follows:
+Parking fees will be added to your room charges when you check out.
+As of October 2020, standard overnight parking rates at Disney hotels are as follows:

 - $15 per night at Disney Value resorts